 The mind.
 She boggles.

 There was a note on the front seat from my brother.
-He is one year younger than I and has been the figurative elbow in my ribs since they brought him home from the hospital.
+One year younger than I, he has been the figurative elbow in my ribs since they brought him home from the hospital.
 Attached to the note was a single dollar bill.